Project Graduate

 Please watch our videos, which were produced by DPSS:

-If you are interested in learning more about Project Graduate, please email L. Alexandra Fong, Chair of the Project Graduate Steering Committee at RCBF.ProjectGraduate@gmail.com
+If you are interested in becoming an Educational Representative for a foster student, please send an email to Alexandra Fong, Chair of the Project Graduate Steering Committee at RCBF.ProjectGraduate@gmail.com

 Donations